ljhopkins2/ljhopkins2.github.io/README.md

 ## SUMMARY

-Trained in Analytics, Machine Learning, and Data Storytelling, I bring 15 years of client-facing and team leadership experience in answering complex business questions and inspiring action with data-driven insights.
+Trained in Analytics, Machine Learning, and Data Storytelling, I bring over 15 years of client-facing and team leadership experience in answering complex business questions and inspiring action with data-driven insights.

 ---